Ready to sue in small claims court?Start Lawsuit

-You shouldn’t wait to file a New York small claims court lawsuit after an incident occurs as you only have a set period of time to file your lawsuit!
+You shouldn’t wait to file a New York small claims court lawsuit after an incident occurs, as you only have a set period of time to file your lawsuit!
 The deadline to file a lawsuit is called the Statute of Limitations.
-Once the deadline is reached, you cannot file your New York small claims lawsuit.
+Once the deadline is reached, you can file your New York small claims lawsuit, but the judge may dismiss your case if they find the statute of limitations has passed.

 What is the Statute of Limitations